ilyakurdyukov/fpdoom/README.md

 * Texet TM-B307: use `--gpio_init`, to prevent the flashlight from turning on
 * Texet TM-B316: use `--lcd 0x8083760f --rotate 1,0`
 * Texet TM-B323, Texet TM-B208: use `--rotate 3,0 --keyflags 1`
-* Texet TM-B323: only games on the Build engine work with this resolution, others need `--scaler 1` option
+* Texet TM-B323: very rare resolution, not the best support for it
 * Tokky FP10, Fontel FP100: use `--lcd 0x7567`
 * Joy's S16: use `--lcd 0x1230`
 * Joy's S19: use `--lcd 0x7565`
+* LONG-CZ J9: use `--lcd 0x1306`

 - monochrome LCDs: can't be detected, support varies across ports and LCDs, better for screens with ST7567A